 Senior Lecturer (Cancer and Palliative Care)

 Dave is a registered mental health nurse and general nurse, and has worked in both psychiatric and general hospital settings.
 Prior to coming to Brookes, he worked as senior clinical nurse specialist at the Department of Psychological Medicine at the John Radcliffe Hospital, where he specialised in working with people who had taken overdoses, and in psycho-oncology.
-He joined the Oxford Radcliffe Psycho-oncology Service when it was set up in 1995, and he continues to work as honorary clinical nurse specialist in the Psycho-oncology clinic one day a week.
+He worked in the Oxford Radcliffe Psycho-oncology Service from when it was set up in 1995 until 2014.
 Dave came to Oxford Brookes University in 1999, and has worked within the Cancer & Palliative Care Programmes since then.

 Dave has led and taught on a number of Cancer and Palliative Care modules, at both undergraduate and postgraduate level, having a particular focus on psychosocial care and assessment, patient experience and survivorship.
 He is currently subject coordinator of the MSc programmes in Cancer Studies and Palliative Care: Global Perspectives.
-His research interests include psychosocial aspects of Cancer & Palliative Care and other physical health conditions, the social context of care delivery, communication skills and psychological interventions.
+His research interests include psychosocial aspects of Cancer & Palliative Care and other physical health conditions, the social context of care delivery, communication skills and psychological interventions, and global aspects of health care and education.

 Regel, S, Roberts, D (editors) (2002) Mental Health Liaison.
 A Handbook for Nurses and Health Professionals.
 London: Bailliere Tindall.